Guide to Understanding Your Business Auto Insurance Policy

 There are three things businesses need to ask when purchasing a commercial auto insurance policy.
 We’ll explain each question below.

 When deciding whether or not to purchase commercial car insurance, it’s important to look at vehicle ownership.
 If the company owns the vehicle, it needs commercial auto insurance.
 On the other hand, if an employee owns the vehicle the type of coverage required varies.

 When an employee owns a vehicle that could qualify for commercial car insurance, the determining factor for coverage is vehicle use.

 What is the vehicle used for?

-In most cases, if employees are only using vehicles to commute to and from the office, commercial auto insurance is not needed.
-If the vehicle is being used to transport people, goods, or equipment for the company, commercial auto insurance is needed.
+In most cases, if employees are only using vehicles to commute to and from the office, commercial car insurance is not needed.
+If the vehicle transports people, goods, or equipment for the company, commercial auto insurance is necessary.

 What is the vehicle make and model?

-Sometimes vehicles need to be covered regardless of who uses them or what they’re being used for.
-Trucks over 1,000 pounds or those with load capacities over 2,000 pounds and any vehicles with commercial modifications must be covered.
+Sometimes vehicles need coverage regardless of who uses them or what they’re used for.
+Trucks over 1,000 pounds or those with load capacities over 2,000 pounds and any vehicles with commercial modifications must have commercial coverage.

-Maintaining employee and vehicle safety doesn’t end at purchasing commercial auto insurance.
+Maintaining employee and vehicle safety doesn’t end at purchasing commercial car insurance.
 To sustain safety, managers need to update and track these policies.

 Using SmartCompliance to track commercial auto policies ensures all policy requirements are met.
 Sign up today for a free demo to see how you can ensure your vehicles and employees are covered by using SmartCompliance.